chocoplace/UFOs/README.md

 # **UFOs**

 ## Overview of the analysis:
-Create a dashboard page in HTML where a table of  UFO data is stored, organized and filtered from a JavaScript array.
-For the project I needed to apply Bootstrap and HTML skills for visualizations.
+Create a webpage in HTML where a dynamic table of  UFO data is stored, organized and filtered from a JavaScript array.
+For the project I applied Bootstrap and HTML skills for visualizations.

 ### Resources